GustavoFA/MIMIC-CXR-PT-BR/README.md

 # MIMIC-CXR-PT-BR
-Project to improve the MIMIC-CXR dataset.
+A project focused on enhancing the MIMIC-CXR dataset through high-quality Portuguese translations and additional preprocessing tools.

+Updates coming soon.